datacarpentry/rr-intro/README.md

 ## Lesson synopsis:

 In this session we will start by reviewing case studies of (lack of) reproducibility gone wrong.
-Then participants will work on two reproducibility exercises: first a simple data manipulation and analysis exercise using any software they generally work with and then the same exercise (and extensions to it) using `RMarkdown` in RStudio as a better alternative, highlighting how this approach makes documentation, organization, automation, and dissemination easier.
+Then participants will work on two reproducibility exercises: first a simple data manipulation and analysis exercise using any software they generally work with and then the same exercise (and extensions to it) using `RMarkdown` in `RStudio` as a better alternative, highlighting how this approach makes documentation, organization, automation, and dissemination easier.

 ## Syllabus:

-* Recognize the problems that reproducible research helps address
+- Recognize the problems that reproducible research helps address
-* Identify pain points in getting your analysis to be reproducible.
+- Identify pain points in getting your analysis to be reproducible.
-* The role of documentation, sharing, automation, and organization in making your research more reproducible.
+- The role of documentation, sharing, automation, and organization in making your research more reproducible.
-* Introducing some tools to solve these problems, specifically R/RStudio/RMarkdown.
+- Introducing some tools to solve these problems, specifically `R`/`RStudio`/`RMarkdown`.

 ## Goals: